dtalet/sentia/README.md

 if other resource types were required to be allowed, it is enough to include them in the *Values* array named RESOURCETYPESALLOWED inside the *initiative-value-list.json* file.

-if other tags were required to include in the resource group, new copies of the built-in *Apply tag and its default value to resource groups* policy must be included in the *initiative-subscription.json* file with this format:
+if other tags were required to be included in the resource group, new copies of the built-in *Apply tag and its default value to resource groups* policy must be included in the *initiative-subscription.json* file with this format:

 	{
         "policyDefinitionId": "/providers/Microsoft.Authorization/policyDefinitions/49c88fc8-6fd1-46fd-a676-f12d1d3a4c71",